Freakwill/pyrimidine/README.md

-Notate that there is only one chromosome in SimpleIndividual, which could be represented as `self.chromosome` .
+Notate that there is only one chromosome in `MonoIndividual`, which could be got by `self.chromosome` .

 ### Example2: Knapsack Problem